LegoLib-Fabric/legolib-fabric.github.io/docs/features/entity_names.md

 entity_names uses the same texture layout as the vanilla entity.

 {: .recommendedtools }
-> [mcasset.cloud](https://mcasset.cloud) is a great for exploreing and extracting vanilla assets.
+> [mcasset.cloud](https://mcasset.cloud) is great for exploreing and extracting vanilla assets.
-> [Blockbench](https://www.blockbench.net) is a great for creating and editing minecraft textures.
+> [Blockbench](https://www.blockbench.net) is great for creating and editing minecraft textures.

 ## Resource Pack Template